 Maine Central Institute

-Maine Central Institute is an independent college preparatory day and boarding school founded in 1866 by Free Will Baptists, Maine Central Institute (MCI) retains the inventive spirit and philosophy of its founders but no longer has a formal affiliation with the church.
+Maine Central Institute is an independent college preparatory day and boarding school founded in 1866 by Free Will Baptists, Maine Central Institute (MCI) retains the inventive spirit and values of its founders but no longer has any formal affiliation with any church.
 During the school’s pioneer years, MCI served as a feeder school to Bates College in nearby Lewiston, Maine.

 Although adhering to upstanding and traditional educational values, MCI is progressive and broadminded, pledging to provide a comprehensive college-preparatory education to a multicultural student body diverse in talents, abilities, and interests.

 In a safe and caring atmosphere, students will acquire knowledge, self-esteem, social responsibility, and the critical thinking and communication skills necessary for global citizenship and lifelong learning.
 A high level of rigor and expectation of excellence in all components of the school’s operation is critical, whether that be the academic program, the residential program, the co-curricular activities or the overall support system at the school.
 The people at MCI work diligently to focus on each student as an individual to ensure that every person grows academically, socially and physically and becomes a global citizen.

 Maine Central Institute is located in a safe and scenic New England town approximately 40 minutes from Augusta (Capital City) and 3 hours from Boston, Massachusetts and Logan International Airport.